agerwitz/ultimate-guide-to-bosh/README.md

 bosh cloud-config
 ```

-There are several areas of configuration but for now let's look at one - `vm_type` - the specification of the size of servers.
+There are several areas of configuration, but for now let's look at one - `vm_type` - the specification of the size of servers.
 An example of a `bosh cloud-config` for Google Compute might look like:

 ```yaml
 vm_types: